scipy-conference/scipy_proceedings/papers/yu_feng/paper.rst

 large scale high performance computing.
 The major barrier is due to the slow and unpredictable amount of time required to launch Python applications on such systems.
-For example, it has been shown that the start-up time sometimes increases to hours for jobs with a relative small scale
+For example, it has been shown that the start-up time sometimes increases to hours for jobs with a relative small scale (a hundred ranks ..[#rank]).
-(a hundred ranks: a rank is defined as one of the concurrent processes of the application).
 Some quantitative benchmarks can be see in :cite:`slither,mpiimport`.

+.. [#rank] A rank is defined as one of the concurrent processes of the application.

 The issue is an interplay between the current file system architecture on Peta-scale systems and the behavior of the Python interpreter.
 Peta-scale